How can I manage my credit repayments?

 In this article, we'll cover some of the things you can use your credit card for, as well as the potential benefits of sometimes using your card instead of cash or debit.

-You could make payments using a credit card rather than cash so you can benefit from the financial safeguarding that comes from the Consumer Credit Act.
+Making payments through credit card use rather than cash so you can benefit from the financial safeguarding that comes from the Consumer Credit Act.
 This could offer you purchase protection on payments between £100 and £30,000, so if a product is faulty, work isn't completed, or a supplier goes bust, you may be covered.

 Many supermarkets offer reward-based credit cards.
 If you spend enough and pay off the balance every month, you could earn something every time you make a transaction.